Train your Parakeet to Talk

 Did you know that you can train your parakeet to talk?
 That's right, these small birds can learn speech nearly as well as the larger members of the parrot family.

 Many people are familiar with the colorful little birds called parakeets, or "budgies."
 These birds are very intelligent and playful, and can be taught to do tricks.
 Many parakeets will also pick up sounds and words and repeat them.

 Some budgies need some patience and encouragement, while others may naturally learn without much work on your end.
 You may one day hear your telephone ringing, only to realize that there's no one on the other end other than a playful parakeet mimicking the phone ring.
 Or your parakeet may never talk no matter how hard you try.
 How easy or difficult teaching your parakeet to talk will be depends largely on his personality.

 Before you start teaching your budgie to talk, you will want to have it hand-tamed and comfortable around you.
 It also helps if you have only one parakeet (once they find a mate, they have eyes only for each other!
 You will just be that awkward third wheel and that's never fun).
 Male parakeets are also more vocal, so you might have a better chance of getting them to talk.

 That's enough chatter - let's teach your parakeet to talk!

-- 1Be patient.It can take a while before a parakeet says its first word.Advertisement
+- 1It can take a while before a parakeet says its first word.Be patient.Advertisement

-- 2Repetition is key.Start the training process by going up to the cage and just saying "hello" - or whatever word or phrase you want your parakeet to learn.
-Repeat this word every time you're near the cage.Advertisement
+- 2Start the training process by going up to the cage and just saying "hello" - or whatever word or phrase you want your parakeet to learn.
+Repeat this word every time you're near the cage.Repetition is key.Advertisement

 Gain Trust before you Train